cissty/Recipes/README.md

-learning html, css, git and github.
+learning html, css, git and github. to get better at these, need more practise